ailtex/SensibleThingsPlatformSecureCommunication/README.md

 	public String fromUci;
 	public String toUci;

-4. At `se.sensiblethings.disseminationslayer.communication.security.test` package, there are three test demos.
+Finally, At `se.sensiblethings.disseminationslayer.communication.security.test` package, there are three test demos.

 __Remember that bootstrap node shoud always run firtly.
 And when you change the bootstrap UCI, the configuration file should also have the corresponding modification.__